 Each board meets approximately eight times per year.
 Additional meetings are convened as and when required.
 The boards' annual work programmes are set by each board before the start of each calendar year.
 The boards receive formal agenda papers and regular reports, generally a week in advance of meetings.
-The Integrated Leadership Team (ILT) and other business leaders in the Group are regularly involved in board discussions.
+The Orion Integrated Leadership Team (ILT) and the Connetics Senior Leadership Team (SLT) and other business leaders in the Group are regularly involved in board discussions.
 Directors also have other opportunities to obtain information and may seek independent expert advice.